olvivlo/ibm_data_science/README.md

 # ibm_data_science

-This project contains all code related activities for the IBM Data Science Profesional Certificate
+This project contains all code related activities from the IBM Data Science Profesional Certificate